kongjun18/nvim-config/README.md

 Use \<Tab> to select suggestions. \<C-n> select next suggestions and \<C-p> select previous one.

 For C/C++, You should generate [compile database](https://www.jetbrains.com/help/clion/compilation-database.html)(compile_command.json) and place it at the root of C/C++ project.
 If you use CMake, just put `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` in your CMakeLists.txt.
-If you use Makefile, you can use compiledb(insntall from pip) or bear to generate compile_command.json at the root.
+If you use Makefile, you can use compiledb or bear to generate compile_command.json at the root.

 Task `project-generate` would generate CMake project and place compile_commands.json to the root. `generate-compile-database-from-makefile` use compiledb to generate Makefile.